 Data mapping with Funnel

 Funnel is a data hub focussed on marketing data.
-It contains a data model that automates data mapping for widely used metrics and dimensions, such as consts, clicks and impressions.
+It contains a data model that automates mapping data for widely used metrics and dimensions, such as consts, clicks and impressions.
 In practice, this means that after connecting the most popular data sources, Funnel will automatically match these data fields.

-Here's an example. if data from one source talks about 'spend' and another about 'costs', Funnel will automatically show you your total marketing spend.
+Here's an example: if data from one source talks about 'spend' and another about 'costs', Funnel will automatically show you your total marketing spend.